Sign up & start saving!

 Typically, riders on a group policy are determined by your employer.
 But The Hartford offers a couple of added-value services to policyholders who suffer a disability:

-The Hartford isn’t accredited by the Better Business Bureau (BBB), but it’s earned an A+ rating for its customer interaction.
-The BBB has recorded 332 complaints over the past three years, which is relatively high for an insurance company — though most of the complaints apply to the auto insurance department.
+The Hartford isn’t accredited by the Better Business Bureau (BBB), but it’s earned an A+ rating for its customer interaction, as of October 2020.
+The BBB has recorded 115 complaints over the past three years, which is relatively high for an insurance company — though most of the complaints apply to the auto insurance department.

 Since The Hartford offers disability insurance through the workplace, you’ll need to ask your employer if your company participates.
 If so, your HR team should be able to guide you through the application process.